-Buddhism, both Cutler and the Dalai Lama argue, offers an effective psychological, philosophical, and spiritual framework for transforming the self – above all through practicing compassion.
+Buddhism, Cutler and the Dalai Lama argue, offers an effective psychological, philosophical, and spiritual framework for transforming the self, above all through practicing compassion.
 In fact, the Dalai Lama declares kindness the very essence of his religion.

 Find the book on Amazon.

-The Australian psychologist Russ Harris, by contrast, challenges the idea that the meaning of life is to chase happiness.
+The Australian psychologist Russ Harris (2008) challenges the idea that the meaning of life is to chase happiness.
 He believes that the current Western conceptions of happiness are entirely counterproductive.

 His international bestseller, The Happiness Trap, is based on the principles of Acceptance and Commitment Therapy (ACT).
 Unlike the Stoics and CBT, ACT does not encourage us rationally to challenge our negative thoughts and feelings.
 Instead, it asks us simply to recognize and accept them, and then to let them go.